SetuHQ/docter/README.md

 ---
 ```

+> Please note, `api_reference` is an optional field and can be used only to display API references.
+We use Redoc component to render the API specifications

--   If the API reference is via Postman collection, you can add an entry in `redirect.json` to redirect to the Postman collection URL
+-   If the API reference is via Postman collection, you can add an entry in `redirects.json` to redirect to the Postman collection URL

 #### Actual content